 Residents in Charleston avoid extractions and save teeth with root canal treatment

-Preventive care is a cornerstone of Mouth Carolina Dentistry.
+Preventive care is a cornerstone of Mouth Carolina Dentistry, PA.
 In partnership with you, the dental team will address bacteria and decay before it results in an infection requiring root canal treatment.
 The practice’s foundation is built on restoring your mouth to health before an extraction or tooth replacement is the only option to get out of pain and get back to your life.

 In a case when the center of your tooth is infected, root canal treatment prevents serious complications, including: